Suspect Arrested After Scaling White House Fence

 SECURITY SHAKEUP

-The most serious of the recent security incidents at the White House occurred in September 2014, when an Army veteran carrying a knife climbed the fence and pushed his way inside the building before he was stopped.
+In the September 2014 White House intrusion, the most serious of the recent security incidents, an Army veteran carrying a knife climbed the fence and pushed his way inside the building before he was stopped.

 Another man wearing an American flag jumped the fence in November 2015.
 In April 2016, an intruder threw a backpack over the outer fence and then scaled it before getting arrested.

-The Secret Service and National Park Service have been working on a new fence design and other upgrades.
+Construction of the new 11-foot-7-inch fence, compared with the current 7-foot barrier, is due to begin by next year, the Secret Service said in January.
+That timetable is about two years behind estimates made in 2015.

-Joseph Clancy, her replacement, said in February that he planned to step down in March, allowing Trump to name his own security chief.
+The breaches have further eroded the credibility of the service, whose reputation was already damaged when it was revealed in 2012 that members had hired prostitutes while in Colombia in advance of a trip by then-President Barack Obama.

-The service's credibility was also damaged in 2012 when it was revealed that members had hired prostitutes while in Colombia in advance of a trip by then-President Barack Obama.
+Joseph Clancy, who had replaced Pierson during Obama's administration, said in February that he planned to step down in March, allowing Trump to name his own security chief.

-(Additional reporting by Joseph Ax in New York and Roberta Rampton in Washington; Writing by Frank McGurty; Editing by Franklin Paul)
+(Additional reporting by Joseph Ax in New York and Roberta Rampton and Patrick Rucker in Washington; Writing by Frank McGurty; Editing by Franklin Paul)

 What do you think?